nellyretto/practice/README.md

 This repository is a group project for the Big O algortihms.
 This project intends for us to be able to understand and explain this algorithms by ourselves.

-# What is Big O Notation?
+# What are Big O Notation?

 Big O notation is a mathematical notation that describes the limiting behavior of a function when the argument tends towards a particular value or infinity.
 It is a member of a family of notations invented by Paul Bachmann, Edmund Landau, and others, collectively called Bachmann–Landau notation or asymptotic notation